Responsible Gambling Fund Chair and trustees

 Robert Lagaida

-Mr Lagaida holds a Bachelor of Economics, a Graduate Diploma in Information Services and a Master of Commerce.
+Mr Lagaida holds a Bachelor of Economics, Master of Commerce and a Graduate Diploma in Information Systems.
+He is a Fellow with CPA Australia and a Graduate and Member of the Australian Institute of Company Directors.

 Sara Pantzer